Financial-Times/ft-latest-news-api/readme.md

-A feed of the lastest content from FT.com in Node.js
+A feed of the latest content from FT.com in Node.js
 ===

 To run locally